zoldello/Gramene-Tree/README.md

 Earlier version of the required applications may work.
 However, they are guaranteed and an update is recommended.

-IE versions lowers than 10 may work.
-However, the search functionality is supported in IE 10+.
-IE 10 or later is recommended.
+IE versions lowers than 10 and Safari may work for the most part.
+However, the typeahead is not supported in IE 9 and lower and Safari.
+It is recommended you use a supported browser.

 How to Setup local Environment